|

 Public services, financing, and implementation.

-EMC Planning Group Inc. analyzed and prepared land use and urban design policies to be consistent with local jurisdiction planning documents.
-EMC Planning Group Inc. wrote a local jurisdiction/reuse agency process, CEQA compliance documents, and shepherded the plan to its approval by the Fort Ord Reuse Authority.
+EMC Planning Group analyzed and prepared land use and urban design policies to be consistent with local jurisdiction planning documents.
+EMC Planning Group wrote a local jurisdiction/reuse agency process, CEQA compliance documents, and shepherded the plan to its approval by the Fort Ord Reuse Authority.

 |